kinnala/scikit-fem/docs/howto.rst

    >>> dofs.flatten()
    array([ 0,  2,  5, 10, 14, 26, 30, 39, 40])

-Many DOF types are associated with a specific global coordinate.
-These so-called DOF locations can be found as follows:
+Many DOF types have a well-defined location.
+These DOF locations can be found as follows:

 .. doctest::